Learning from Trials and Errors: Reflective Test-Time Planning for Embodied LLMs: Introduction

 We evaluate our approach on two embodied benchmarks that we design to stress error-driven adaptation: (1) a Long-Horizon Household benchmark that requires failure recovery during multi-step planning across rooms, and (2) a controlled MuJoCo Cupboard Fitting benchmark that isolates geometric placement failures.
-Our framework achieves large gains over reflective language, RL and world-model baselines.
-Ablations indicate that improvement emerges only when both reflection-in-action and reflection-on-action take place, and when both action policy and internal reflection model are updated during deployment.
-Qualitative analyses, including preliminary real-robot trials, show that reflection reduces repetitive failure modes in practice.
+Our framework achieves large gains over reflective language, RL and world-model baselines, with zero-shot generalization to photorealistic HM3D environments and real-robot experiments on a Franka Panda arm.
+Ablations indicate that improvement emerges only when both reflection-in-action and reflection-on-action take place, and when both action policy and internal reflection model are updated during deployment; and that retrospective reflection achieves better credit assignment than step-wise external feedback at lower computational overhead.
+Qualitative analyses further show that reflection reduces repetitive failure modes in practice.